mre/endler.dev/content/2026/how-other-link-checkers-recurse/index.md

     self.unfinished_tasks = 0
 ```

-It's explicit about the exact deadlock that bit me.
+It's explicit about the exact deadlock that bit us.

 That comment is *our [Attempt 4 backpressure deadlock](@/2026/lychee-recursion/index.md#attempt-4-gwenn-takes-a-swing-january-march-2025)*, called out and designed around. lychee tried to push discovered URLs into a **bounded** channel; when it filled, the response handler blocked, no responses drained, no slots freed.
 Deadlock. 💥